 Three years ago I was getting ready to go backpacking with Hubby.
 Now I couldn’t fit the contents of my nappy bag into the rucksack I lived out of for seven months.

 On our travels we saw babies being lugged around in carriers, as their parents continued with their lives seemingly unaware they had a tiny being strapped to their front.
-We saw them venture to remote Fijian islands, where there was no electricity beyond 9pm and you could see daylight through the walls in the beach shacks.
+We saw these families venture to remote Fijian islands, where there was no electricity beyond 9pm and you could see daylight through the walls in the beach shacks.
 We joined them on choppy longtail boat rides to hidden caves in Thailand.
 We even watched them climb up glaciers without a second thought.
 Hubby and I were inspired: a baby needn’t put an end to our adventures.

 Yet here we are, back in Hampshire.
 Admittedly we’ve been blessed with a double helping of children, but even still, what is the furthest place we’ve visited?
 South Devon.
 And that was when they were pre-walkers.
 We haven’t even been as far as Cornwall yet, although I went when I was pregnant, so surely that counts?